-Colton Underwood and Cassie Randolph Say ‘Timing Just Isn’t Right’ To Move In Together
+Colton Underwood And Cassie Randolph Reportedly Say Timing Just Isn’t Right To Move In Together

 — PureWow (@PureWow) March 28, 2019

-As per People, Randolph is moving into the same building as fellow The Bachelor contestant Caelynn Miller-Keyes, and jokingly asked if any other Season 23 contestants wanted to join them.
+As per People, Randolph is moving into the same building as fellow The Bachelor contestant Caelynn Miller-Keyes and jokingly asked if any other Season 23 contestants wanted to join them.

 Although Randolph and Underwood remained together after The Bachelor, there has yet to be a wedding proposal, However, they claim that they are planning to tie the knot in the future.